Thigh Lift Overview

 Thigh Lift Costs

-According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for a thigh lift in 2013 was $4,459, This figure does not include other costs, such as a facilities charge or anesthesia.
+According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for a Thigh Lift in 2020 was $5,355.
+This figure does not include other costs, such as anesthesia, operating room facilities or other related expenses.
 Your plastic surgeon will provide you with complete information on costs and financing options at your consultation.

 Thigh Lift Consultation

-If you decide that you might benefit from a thigh lift, the first step is to locate a qualified plastic surgeon and schedule a consultation.
-During this meeting, you will be examined by the doctor and discuss your options in detail.
-Be sure to ask any questions that you have about thigh lifts and your expectations for the procedure.
+If you are considering an Thigh Lift, the first step is to schedule a consultation with a plastic surgeon.
+During your consultation, the surgeon will examine your case and discuss your options in detail.
+Be sure to ask any questions you have about Thigh Lifts and your expectations for the procedure.

 Be prepared to discuss your overall health and medical history.
 Bring a list of any vitamins and medications, both prescription and non-prescription, that you take.
 The doctor will also ask about existing medical conditions and allergies.